PBR/elixir-fondue-datathon/README.md

   - BioSamples
   - European Nucleotide Archive (ENA)
-  - European Variation Archive (EVA).
+  - European Variation Archive (EVA)

 See the full [program](program/) for more details.